kohcl17/pipeline_project/README.md

 # Hypothesis

-I hypothesise that majority of the aligned sequences will cluster by their variable (V) gene the most.
-Seeing as the dataset is from a healthy individual, I expect to see a modest B-cell receptor (BCR) repertoire as less clonal expansion would have occurred, thus resulting in lower BCR mutations and diversity.
+I hypothesise that majority of the aligned sequences that are filtered by IGHG constant region genes will predominantly be composed of the IGHG1 subgroup, as this subgroup predominantly targets toxins and viruses.
+Seeing as the dataset is from a healthy individual, I expect to see a modest B-cell receptor (BCR) repertoire as less clonal expansion would have occurred, thus resulting in smaller BCR contig mutation distances from the phylogenetic tree and lower diversity in terms of VDJ profiles.

 # Aim
-I aim to identify the most mutated sequences with the highest number of unique molecular identifiers (UMIs) as this indicates a clonotype that has been found to be more diverse.
+I aim to identify the most mutated contig sequences with the highest number of unique molecular identifiers (UMIs) as this indicates higher diversity and possibly clonal expansion.

 # Objective
 The objective of this pipeline is to identify BCR sequences that contribute to greater clonal diversity in the hopes that running it with a particular disease perturbation, for example H5N1, will yield a set of sequences that can be used for monoclonal antibody production.

 # Pipeline Description